nautes-labs/website/src/en/guide/user-guide/project-pipeline-runtime.md

       // The namespace refers to the target namespace of the environment for running the pipeline.
       "namespace": "$namespace"
     },
-    // optional
+    // Optional.
-    // additionalResources refers to the custom resource of pipeline runtime, such as the need to deploy additional PVC.
+    // The additionalResources refers to the custom resource of pipeline runtime, such as the need to deploy additional PVC.
     "additionalResources": {
       "git": {
         // The codeRepo refers to the name of the code repository that stores the pipeline custom resource configurations.